mertvn/vnsorter/README.md

 "min_folder_length": integer

-    Minimum number of characters a folder name must contain for it to be considered when extracting.
+    Minimum number of characters a folder or file name must contain for it to be considered when extracting.

 "min_field_length": integer